hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 #### Node Sizes

 Node sizes are based on the number of CPUs, with the other resources being dependent on the node type; not all node types support all sizes.

+When creating persistent volumes in Azure, make sure you use a size supported by azure disk.
+This applies to [standard](https://docs.microsoft.com/en-us/azure/virtual-machines/disks-types#standard-ssd-size) and [premium](https://docs.microsoft.com/en-us/azure/virtual-machines/disks-types#premium-ssd-size) SSD sizes.

 |   **Name** | **CPU Count** |
 | ---------: | ------------: |